brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 ## History of Transformers

+The study of attention and Transformers is a journey from intuitive analogies (e.g. focusing on parts of the input like human attention) to sophisticated mathematical tools (e.g. softmax of dot products) to large-scale engineering (e.g. distributed training across GPUs).
+Mastering this will require an ability to fluidly move between these different levels of abstractionn, which is a challenging endeavour.
+However this will form a powerful foundation to deeply understand the backbone of almost every state-of-the-art AI system today, and the ability to push these frontiers even further - designing new model variants, and building infrastructure that serves a 100B parameter model to millions of users.

 ## Self-attention in Transformers

 > Self-attention is a mechanism that enables a model to weigh the importance of different elements within a single input sequence to better understand the context and relationships between them, regardless of their distance in the sequence.